Parkerville, Western Australia

 Parkerville is a suburb in the Shire of Mundaring in Perth Western Australia.

 Jane Brook flows through Parkerville on its way down to the Swan River through John Forrest National Park.

 History

 The Nyoongar people were the original custodians of the land.
-The arrival of British settlers in 1829 on the Swan Coastal Plain eventually led to Nyoongar dispossession in the Hills behind Perth.
+The arrival of British colonisers in 1829 on the Swan Coastal Plain eventually led to Nyoongar dispossession in the Hills behind Perth.
 The Parkerville Suburban Area was made open for selection in June 1895.

 Parkerville was one of the first stations to be constructed on the railway line that once ran between Bellevue and Mount Helena, opening for traffic in 1896.
 The Railway Hotel, now the Parkerville Tavern, opened in 1902.

 The town was named in honour of Stephen Henry Parker whose country home, now the Old Mahogany Inn, was situated nearby.
 Parker was a prominent member of Perth's legal fraternity.

 In 1903 Sister Kate of the Community of the Sisters of the Church, purchased 20 acre of land at Parkerville for the "League of Charity Home" for children, which became the Parkerville Children's Home.